 Through the month of March, I am inviting you to 31 Days of Purity—thirty-one days of thinking about and praying for sexual purity.
 Each day features a short passage of Scripture, a reflection on that passage, and a brief prayer.
-Here is day sixteen:
+Here is day twenty-five:

 What Now?
 Consider joining our 31 Days of Purity Facebook group.
 It is optional, but you will find it a good place to go for discussion and encouragement.
 (Note: that Facebook group is for men only; here is one for Women Supporting Men).

 Todays devotional was prepared by Mike Leake.
 Mike is associate pastor of First Baptist Church of Jasper, IN.
 He and his wife, Nikki have 2 children (Isaiah and Hannah).
 Mike is the author of Torn to Heal and regularly blogs at mikeleake.net.